sacrebleu/ciderhouse/docs/control-system.md

+---
+title: "Rudimentary Control System"
+---

-# A rudimentary control-system for home brewing
+#### A rudimentary control-system for home brewing

 When I brewed beer some fifteen or more years ago, I was working with far more rudimentary tools than are available now.
 Microcontrolers were strange things that ran custom code (if anything) and their utility was obscure to a luddite like me.
 I have some basic electronics knowledge but still don't really understand things like op-amps and the other modern